theRealAph/ScopeLocals/README.md

 Here's an example that uses a `StructuredTaskScope` (from Project Loom) to fork a number of virtual threads.
-A scope-local called `invocationCounter` used to count the number of times that `someMethod()` is invoked.
+A scope-local called `invocationCounter` is used to count the number of times that `someMethod()` is invoked.
 This works because scope local bindings are inherited by threads forked by a `StructuredTaskScope`.